updated

 Description

-Nestled on 20 acres in a charming artisan village, just steps from a stunning lake, our eco-friendly homestead offers a unique escape into simple, sustainable living.
-Located only 15 minutes from town (and 35 minutes from the city), we’re close enough for convenience but far enough to enjoy peace, fresh air, and country charm.
+Nestled on 20 beautiful acres in a charming artisan village, just steps from a stunning lake, our eco-friendly homestead offers a unique escape into simple, sustainable living.
+Located only 15 minutes from town and 35 minutes from the city, we are close enough for convenience while still offering the peace, fresh air, Night stars, and country charm of rural life.

-We are a non-profit, family-run farm with heritage pigs, goats, chickens, turkeys, and guinea fowl.
-Depending on the season, you may see us clearing land, milling our own wood, or building projects around the property — everything is done with our own hands and a lot of heart.
+We are a non-profit, family-run farm home to heritage pigs, goats, chickens, turkeys, guinea fowl, and the true star of the farm — Lizzy, our beloved donkey.
+Depending on the season, you may see us clearing land, milling our own wood, tending animals, or building projects around the property.
+While we love traditional homesteading, we also use equipment such as tractors, an excavator, and a side-by-side to help make the work manageable and keep the farm running smoothly.

-Life on our farm is full of energy and warmth.
-We have a big family — 12 kids in total, with 3 still at home ranging from 3 to 12 years old — so you can expect a lively, welcoming atmosphere.
-Allan is a retired Canadian Forces veteran, and I am a registered nurse currently studying to become a nurse practitioner and volunteer firefighter.
+Life on our homestead is lively, warm, and full of character.
+We are a big blended family with 12 children in total, including 3 still at home ranging in age from 3 to 12, so there is always a sense of energy, welcome, and community here.
+Allan is a retired Canadian Forces veteran, and I am a registered nurse currently studying to become a nurse practitioner, as well as a volunteer firefighter.

-Our dream is to one day offer cozy cottages for guests to rent and enjoy the land as much as we do.
-Until then, we’re excited to share our homestead, our animals, and our love for eco-friendly living with you.
+Our dream is to one day offer cozy cottages where guests can fully immerse themselves in the beauty of the land.
+Until then, we are excited to share our homestead, our animals, and our passion for eco-friendly living with those who visit.

-Come unplug, breathe deeply, and experience life on our homestead — where community, nature, and family all come together.
+Come unplug — or stay connected if you prefer — breathe deeply, and experience life on our homestead, where family, nature, and community come together.

 • Types of help and learning opportunities